chuboyo/ai_cont_app/README.md

-# smart-emr-project 🥼🚑
-#AI CONTENT APP 📖 🤖
+# AI content aggregator 📖🤖

 This application is version 1.0 of the backend of AI content aggregrator.
 We implement scrapers within this backend to scrape popular AI